-Table A: Reservation Priority and Preemption Scenarios 1 Defending TSR or Reservation Challenging TSR ROFR Firm NT and Long-Term Firm PTP Not subject to Preemption N/A Conditional Short-Term Firm PTP TSR or Reservation Pre-confirmed Short-Term Firm NT No Conditional Short-Term Firm PTP Reservation Pre-confirmed Short-Term Firm PTP of higher service increment, or same service increment and longer duration Yes Pre-confirmed Short-Term Firm PTP TSR Pre-confirmed Short-Term Firm PTP of higher service increment, or same service increment and longer duration No Not pre-confirmed Short-Term Firm PTP TSR Pre-confirmed Short-Term Firm PTP of higher service increment, or same service increment and equal to or longer duration No
+Table A: Reservation Priority and Preemption Scenarios 1 Defending Request TSR or Reservation Challenging Request TSR ROFR Firm NT and Long-Term Firm PTP Not subject to Preemption N/A

-Defending TSR or Reservation Challenging TSR ROFR Conditional Short-Term Non-Firm PTP Reservation Pre-confirmed Short-Term Non-Firm PTP of longer duration Yes Pre-confirmed Short-Term Non-Firm PTP TSR Pre-confirmed Short-Term Non-Firm PTP of longer duration No Not pre-confirmed Short-Term Non-Firm PTP TSR Pre-confirmed Short-Term Non-Firm PTP of equal or longer duration No 1 This table sets forth the reservation priority for Preemption in descending order.
+Conditional Short-Term Firm PTP TSR or Reservation Pre-confirmed Short-Term Firm NT No Conditional Short-Term Firm PTP Reservation Pre-confirmed Short-Term Firm PTP of higher service increment, or same service increment and longer duration Yes Pre-confirmed Short-Term Firm PTP TSR Pre-confirmed Short-Term Firm PTP of higher service increment, or same service increment and longer duration No Not Ppre-confirmed Short-Term Firm PTP TSR Pre-confirmed Short-Term Firm PTP of higher service increment, or same service increment and equal to or longer duration No Conditional Short-Term Non-Firm PTP Reservation Pre-confirmed Short-Term Non-Firm PTP of longer duration Yes Pre-confirmed Short-Term Non-Firm PTP TSR Pre-confirmed Short-Term Non-Firm PTP of longer duration No Not Ppre-confirmed Short-Term Non-Firm PTP TSR Pre-confirmed Short-Term Non-Firm PTP of equal or longer duration No 1 This table sets forth the reservation priority for Preemption in descending order.

 - 2. The reservation priority outlined in Table A is consistent with NAESB WEQ Version 003.2 standards or subsequent FERC-approved versions. - a.
 Certain scenarios described in the NAESB standards are excluded from Table A because they would never occur due to how BPA manages ATC.
 For example, in theory Firm TSRs have reservation priority over Non-Firm TSRs and Non-Firm reservations.
-In practice, however, a Non-Firm TSR or reservation would never be a Defender for a Firm Challenger because BPA manages Firm and Non-Firm ATC separately, but in a manner that respects the higher reservation priority of Firm service. - 3.
+In practice, however, a Non-Firm TSR or reservation would never be selected as a Defender for a Firm Challenger because BPA manages Firm and Non-Firm ATC separately, but in a manner that respects the higher reservation priority of Firm service. - 3.
 Defenders with equal reservation priority will be considered for Preemption based on queue time (Defenders with a later queue time will be preempted before Defenders with an earlier queue time).
-If multiple Defenders have the same queue time, then Defenders will be considered for Preemption based on their AREF number (Defenders with higher AREF numbers will be preempted before Defenders with lower AREF numbers).
+If multiple Defenders have the same queue time, then Defenders will be considered for Preemption based on their AREF number (Defenders with higher AREF numbers will be preempted before Defenders with lower AREF numbers). - 4.
+To be considered a Defender, a reservation or TSR must provide non-de minimis capacity to all paths (1:1 and/or flow-based) where there is a deficiency in meeting the Challenger request for a full offer. - a.
+A de minimis impact is an impact as set forth in Section D of the Transmission Service Request (TSR) Evaluation Business Practice.